Cheesecake is a huge favorite among my husband’s family, and I have spent the last decade (and then some) perfecting my method.

 Bake for 15 minutes.
 Remove from the oven and set on a cooling rack while you prepare the cheesecake filling.

-4 Make the batter: In the bowl of a stand mixer (or using a mixing bowl and hand mixer) beat the cream cheese until smooth and creamy, scraping the sides of the bowl a few times so there are no lumps of firm cream cheese.
+In the bowl of a stand mixer (or using a mixing bowl and hand mixer), beat the cream cheese until smooth and creamy, scraping the sides of the bowl a few times so there are no lumps of firm cream cheese.
 Beat in the sugar, lemon zest, and salt, then scrape down the sides.

 Beat in the eggs one at a time, mixing until each egg is combined and scraping down the sides and bottom of the bowl after each addition.
 Resist the urge to whip the mixture too much; just beat in each egg until mixed well—over-beating can pull too much air into the batter, resulting in a cracked cheesecake.

-Place the baking sheet with the cheesecake on it, on the center rack of the oven, above the pan of hot water, for 1 hour or until the cheesecake appears set and dry on top but still jiggles in the center like Jello.
+Place the baking sheet with the cheesecake on it on the center rack of the oven, above the pan of hot water.
+Bake until the cheesecake appears set and dry on top but still jiggles in the center like Jello, about 1 hour.

 Crack open the oven door (place a wooden spoon between the door and the frame of the oven to keep it just cracked) and allow the cheesecake to cool for an additional 45 minutes before removing from the oven to cool on a baking rack, until it reaches room temperature.